Adobe-Consulting-Services/adobe-consulting-services.github.io/_posts/acs-aem-commons/features/2016-07-24-bulk-workflow-manager.md

 initial-release: 2.6.4/3.2.4
 ---

-> This version of Bulk Workflow Manager replaces the previous [Bulk Workflow Manager v1](/acs-aem-commons/features/bulk-workflow-manager-v1.html).
+> This version of Bulk Workflow Manager replaces the previous Bulk Workflow Manager implementation.

 # Purpose